BizStream/xperience-blog-template/README.md

 ## Getting Started

-Before installing the template, it is recommened to have the [latest](https://dotnet.microsoft.com/download/dotnet/5.0) net5.0 SDK installed.
+Before installing the template, it is recommended to have the latest [net5.0](https://dotnet.microsoft.com/download/dotnet/5.0) or [net6.0](https://dotnet.microsoft.com/download/dotnet/6.0) SDK installed.

 ### Create a Solution